 This course of study equips students to enter the world of work or to progress into further education to 'A' Level and degree standard.
-Gaining this qualification demonstrates a range of transferable skills valued by various employers.
-Especially in a career in a health care or an educational setting.
+Gaining this qualification demonstrates a range of transferable skills valued by various employers, especially in a career in a health care or social care setting.

-Music
+GCSE Foundation Music